HanruV/Module_4_HANVOR614_Pt2403_Group-C_Hanru-Vorster_SDF04/README.md

 # [SDF04] CSS Magic Buttons

+A practive to style various buttons with hover effects using transitions and animations.

 removed majority of the styles for the buttons so i could build them from the ground up.